 Why is LTL freight shipping so expensive in 2022?

 Because of the pandemic, e-commerce is at an all-time high, but so are LTL shipping costs.
-If you’re a business owner in 2022, then you’ve most likely stared in disbelief at the cost of transporting your less-than-truckload (LTL) shipments from one place to the other.
-Several factors have contributed to LTL freight cost increases in 2022, and unfortunately, there is no quick-fix solution.
+If you’re a business owner in 2022, you’ve most likely stared in disbelief at the cost of transporting your less-than-truckload (LTL) shipments from one place to the other.
+Several factors have contributed to LTL freight cost increases in 2022; unfortunately, there is no quick-fix solution.
+Learn tips to successfully manage your cost-effective LTL shipping.
+Also, learn why shipping costs have increased this year.

 Shortage of truck drivers